All business premises need at least 2 or 3 fire safety signs.

 Working out which ones you need and where you should put them can be confusing.

 If you are responsible for any type of commercial premises, you may already know that you need fire safety signs.
-Fire exit signs are probably the ones we are all most familiar with but there are lots of different types of safety signage required by the two main pieces of fire safety legislation governing fire safety signs:
+Fire exit signs are probably the ones we are all most familiar with but there are lots of different categories of fire signage required by the two main pieces of fire safety legislation governing fire safety signs:

 The Regulatory Reform (Fire Safety) Order 2005 – also known as the ‘RRO’ – is the cornerstone of fire safety in the UK and brings together all laws relating to fire safety in one place, not just fire safety signs.
 The Health and Safety (Safety Signs and Signals) Regulations 1996 apply specifically to safety signage.

-We provide a simplified guide to the RRO here.
+We provide a simplified guide to the RRO.